Story-telling and artistic expression are of the highest importance to our work.

-We have been fortunate to have our pieces featured in a number of international museum exhibitions.
+We have been fortunate to have our pieces featured in a number of books and international museum exhibitions.

 Lucien e.
 Blackwell Library.

 Dandy Lion: The Black Dandy and Street Style

 Dandy Lion presents and celebrates individual dandy personalities, designers and tailors, movements and events that define contemporary dandyism.
 Throughout the book, self expression is communicated through personal style, clothing, shoes, hats, and swagger.
 Lewis’s carefully curated selection of contemporary photographs surveys the movement across the globe in spectacular form, with all of the vibrant patterns, electrifying colors, and fanciful poses of this brilliant style subculture.

 African-Print Fashion Now introduces visitors to a dynamic and diverse African dress tradition and the increasingly interconnected fashion worlds that it inhabits: “popular” African-print styles created by local seamstresses and tailors across the continent; international runway fashions designed by Africa’s newest generation of couturiers; and boundary-breaking, transnational, and youth styles favored in Africa’s urban centers.

 Vibrant, bold, and enigmatic.
 Africa Rising showcases the work of Africa’s young creatives alongside more established artists from the voluptuous continent’s vibrant metropolises.